frame-lang/frame-docs/advanced_frame/runtime.rst

 The Frame Runtime
 ============

-Frame is a highly opinionated language focused on the semantics of its first class entitites - systems, states and events.
+Frame is a highly opinionated language focused on the semantics of its first class entities - systems, states and events.
 These entities have special runtime code related to the following capabilities they support:

 #.
-System intitialization
+System initialization
 #.
 Event creation
 #.
 Event routing
 #.
 Event forwarding